algolia/instantsearch-ios/docgen/src/custom-backend.md

 1- Create your models that will hold the query parameters and results that you need in order to make your custom backend call

-2- Create your class that inherits from `SearchTransformer`.
+2- Create your class that inherits from `SearchClient`.
 Use your 2 models created in 1 for the generics of that class.
 This is will ensure strong typing and good practices throughout this implementation.

 3- Implement the basic param mapper function that converts a query to your parameter model.
 Make sure to take all the fields you need from the query parameter.